-Note: It is recommended that these courses be taken following POL 300 and POL 308.

-Total Credit Hours: 40-44
+Total Credit Hours: 41-44

 Internship

 The Department of Political Science strongly encourages students to undertake internship experiences as part of their undergraduate education.
 Every fall, spring, and summer the department offers a twelve-week internship for students in political science, public administration, justice studies, gerontology, and other programs.
 Students are placed in federal, state, and local government agencies; in private sector public service organizations; and in organizations engaged in campaigns or political advocacy.
 To enroll in this internship, students should register for POL 328.